12 meeting types / time-blocked / no sign-up

 When you do not need a meeting

-Asana's 2025 report: 58% of knowledge workers' meetings could be replaced by asynchronous communication.
+Research on how knowledge workers spend their time consistently finds that a large share of meetings could be replaced by asynchronous communication.
 The best meeting agenda is sometimes no meeting at all.

 Skip / Information sharing